mitchelllisle/data-privacy-papers/README.md

 compromising data utility.
 A unique feature of the system is its ability to balance trade-offs between data sharing and privacy, providing stakeholders tools to quantify privacy risks and make informed decisions.
-Implementing the framework within Lynx.MD involves encoding genomic data into binary formats and applying noise through controlled perturbation techniques.
+Implementing the framework within Lynx$.$MD involves encoding genomic data into binary formats and applying noise through controlled perturbation techniques.
 This approach preserves essential statistical properties of the data, facilitating effective research and analysis.
 Moreover, the system incorporates real-time data monitoring and advanced visualization tools, enhancing user experience and